 If you’re making your own soup broth, mix soup base with 400ml water in a pan and bring to a gentle simmer.
 Add the rest of the ingredients, stir and set aside until later.

 In a wok heat a small amount of oil and cook the meat and seafood until almost done.
 Add the vegetables and kamaboko and stir making sure they are cooking evenly.
 Season with salt and pepper.

-Now pour in your homemade broth, or if using the pack sachets add 300ml of water and the soup sachet.
-Stir well to ensure the stock is evenly dispersed.
+Now add your homemade broth, stirring well to ensure the stock is evenly dispersed.

 Finally, once the soup is at a gentle simmer, add the noodles, stir and leave to cook for 1.5 minutes.

 Your Champon is ready.
 Serve into two bowls and sprinkle a little of the remaining spring onion on top for garnish, adding additional chilli pepper or oil if you like your noodles spicy.